DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.14.0?topic=configuring-kubernetes-ingress).

 > **Note**
-> If you choose to use the NGINX Ingress Controller, you must use the [licensing-instance-nginx.yaml](./licensing-instance-nginx.yaml) file.
+> If you chose to use the NGINX Ingress Controller, you must use the [licensing-instance-nginx.yaml](./licensing-instance-nginx.yaml) file.
 Refer to [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Azure AKS](README-NGINX.md#install-the-ibm-license-service-and-retrieve-license-usage).

 ### Retrieve license usage